Shub1427/Shub1427.github.io/pages/gfx-hal-initials/command-buffers.md

 <br />

-_Following diagram is a very broad illustration of what_ _Command Buffers and Command Pools are:_
+_Following diagram is a very high-level illustration of what_ _Command Buffers and Command Pools are:_

 <Image alt="Flow of Command Buffer from Command Pool" src="https://user-images.githubusercontent.com/11786283/77256537-ff281d00-6c94-11ea-8e05-d49d8a24aaab.png" placeholder="https://user-images.githubusercontent.com/11786283/82124868-93a78b00-97bf-11ea-9773-3a66b1f1f096.png" />